PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

     The RFR of all the images as a function of VeRa-derived temperature at 70km altitude.

-I can make three types plots:
+I can make three types of plots:

     (1) the RFR of all the images as a function of VeRa-derived temperature;
     (2) the average or median RFR of the images per orbit as a function of VeRa-derived temperatures;